 While some more specialized sports require training that is heavily geared towards one end of the spectrum, most sports require some combination of both strength and endurance training for optimal performance.

-Even the causal fitness enthusiast is often interested in some type of training program that simultaneously builds strength and burns fat.
+Even the casual fitness enthusiast is often interested in some type of training program that simultaneously builds strength and burns fat.

 However, athletes and hobbyists who combine both resistance and aerobic exercise in their training often run into performance related issues as they progress through their program.